Get the Tata Capital App to apply for Loans & manage your account. Download Now

 If you have more than one self-occupied house, only one is considered self-occupied.
 The rest are treated as let out, and their annual value is calculated according to market conditions.

-If you rent out a property for part of the year and use it yourself for the rest, the annual value is calculated based on the rent received during the rented period.
+If you rent out a property for part of the year and use it yourself for the rest, the annual value of the property is calculated based on the rent received during the rental period.

 After calculating the annual value, you can claim deductions so that your taxable income is reduced: